NETSCAN-dev/NETSCAN-documents/b_filter.md

   > apply affine transform on angle ax-ay

   - --ph nbin wbin val ...
-  > apply phmin cut
+  > apply phmin cut. cut is on the sum of ph of micro-tracks.

   - --vol nbin wbin val ...
-  > apply volmin cut
+  > apply volmin cut. cut is on the sum of vol of micro-tracks.

   - --append
   > append base tracks to output vxx file